What to Back Up

 Heirlooms: Files that you want to keep forever--family photos, the special anniversary card you made for your parents, and so on--need backing up and extra protection.

 Your system: You can always reinstall Windows and your apps, if you have the original discs or can download the programs.
-But if Windows becomes unusable or your hard drive crashes, switching to a system backup (also called a disaster recovery backup) that you create a couple of times a year can get your machine up and running smoothly without much effort.
+But if Windows becomes unusable or your hard drive crashes, changing to a system backup (also called a disaster recovery backup) that you create a couple of times a year can get your machine up and running smoothly without much effort.